gdraheim/docker-mirror-packages-repo/PROBLEMS.md

 Theoretically one can just do "service docker restart" but in reality some versions needed the old baseimage to be removed from disk so that it is allocated again.

+Oh, and by the way, switching to overlay2 does help as well:

+    DOCKER_OPTS="-g /data/docker --storage-driver=overlay2"